Jawbone Flora & Fauna Reserve

 Jawbone Marine Sanctuary

-Nestled within the broader Jawbone Flora and Fauna Reserve, Jawbone Marine Sanctuary protects a rich and surprisingly diverse underwater environment just offshore from Williamstown.
-Beneath the calm waters of northern Port Phillip Bay, the sanctuary features seagrass meadows, sandy patches and basalt reefs that support colourful algae, sponges, nudibranchs, fish and invertebrates.
-Sheltered from prevailing winds, the water conditions are often gentle, making this one of Melbourne’s most accessible and rewarding spots to explore the bay’s marine life.
-At low tide, rockpools along the shoreline reveal crabs, sea snails and small fish, while further out snorkellers may spot rays gliding over sand channels or fish sheltering among reef and seagrass.
+The underwater world features seagrass meadows, sandy patches and basalt reefs that support colourful algae, sponges, nudibranchs, fish and invertebrates.
+Sheltered from prevailing winds, the water conditions in Jawbone’s small bay are often gentle, making this one of Melbourne’s most accessible and rewarding spots to explore the bay’s marine life.
+At low tide, a large sand bar is exposed and amongst the exposed rocks you can see crabs, sea snails and small fish in the shallows.
+In deeper water, snorkellers may spot rays or even remnants of shipwrecks.

 Getting there